 FINRA is concerned that parties may be manipulating the rules to secure what they hope will be a favorable panel, which, in many cases, they believe to be a majority public panel.
-For example, if a party files a claim in which the sole cause of action involves an issue of compensation, FINRA will appoint an all non-public panel.
-However, if a party adds a claim that falls outside of the three causes of action described in the preceding paragraph (e.g., adds a cause of action involving a tort), then FINRA will appoint a majority public panel instead.
+For example, if a party files a claim in which the sole cause of action involves an issue of compensation, FINRA requires parties to select an all non-public panel.
+However, if a party adds a claim that falls outside of the three causes of action described in the preceding paragraph (e.g., adds a cause of action involving a tort), then the parties receive a majority public panel instead.

 Further, FINRA finds Rule 13402(a) cumbersome to implement.
-Because the three causes of action under the rule are the only exceptions to the requirement for a majority public panel in employment cases, FINRA will appoint a majority public panel if there is any ambiguity concerning whether a claim falls outside of the three exceptions.
+Because the three causes of action under the rule are the only exceptions to the requirement for a majority public panel in employment cases, the parties will receive a majority public panel if there is any ambiguity concerning whether a claim falls outside of the three exceptions.
 The lack of an objective standard for determining panel composition, therefore, makes the rule difficult to apply and often requires Dispute Resolution staff ("staff") to interpret the parties' pleadings to determine the appropriate panel composition.
 As further evidence of this concern, staff regularly receives inquiries from parties questioning whether their panel composition is proper under Rule 13402.